Christine’s Priorities

 Health Care Access & Affordability

 Christine was a health care policy analyst before she became a State Representative.
 She has built upon her expertise to fix our broken health care system by taking on issues like reducing prescription drug costs and ensuring equal access to care.
 When Governor Baker tried to roll back Medicaid Expansion, Christine organized her colleagues to defeat the effort.
+Most recently, Christine championed the effort to reduce copays for prescription medications for people with chronic conditions and provide direct relief to consumers — signed into law by Governor Healey in January 2025.
 There is no stronger advocate for meaningful health care equity and expansion.

 Climate Justice

-Christine is a vocal advocate for environmental justice and the intersection of issues like housing and transportation with our warming planet.
+As Chair of the Joint Committee on Environment and Natural Resources, Christine is a vocal advocate for climate resilience and environmental justice.
+By advancing the nearly $3 billion Environmental Bond bill from the Committee, she is putting resiliency, food security, environmental protection, and public health at the forefront for Massachusetts.
+In her policymaking, she accounts for the intersection of issues like housing and transportation with our warming planet.
 Christine has secured funds to clean up parkland along the Mystic River and help to bring the Green Line Extension, the first expansion of the T in a generation, to Somerville and Medford.
-She also authored legislation to electrify public transportation, create fare free buses, reduce gas leaks, and transition to zero-emission vehicles.
+She also authored legislation to improve air quality in environmental justice communities, electrify public transportation, create fare free buses, move away from fossil fuels in new developments, and transition to zero-emission vehicles.

 Affordable Housing is a Human Right

-As a renter herself, Christine understands firsthand how expensive it can be to live in our area.
-She has helped to increase funding for housing subsidies, affordable housing and programs for people who are homeless in Medford & Somerville.
+As a renter herself, Christine understands firsthand the challenges of affordability of housing.
+She has consistently secured increased funding for housing subsidies, affordable housing, and programs for people who are homeless in Medford & Somerville.
 Christine wrote a law to incentivize building affordable and multifamily housing that recently passed, as well as a bill to improve availability of accessible housing for seniors and people with disabilities.

 Fighting For Our Families